Plenary speakers

 1st day:

-Marko S. Sabovljević is a bryophyte biologist deling with all aspects of bryophyte scince both in the field and laboratory.
+Marko S. Sabovljević is a bryophyte biologist dealing with all aspects of bryophyte science both in the field and laboratory.
 He graduated in University of Belgrade (Serbia) in 2000 and received PhD in University of Bonn (Germany).
 He is a full time professor at Faculty of Biology, University of Belgrade and he is also teaching in the University in Košice (Slovakia).
-Since 2020 he is also full research professor/prinicpal research fellow in the Center of Plant Biotechnology and Conservation in Belgrade.
+Since 2020 he is also full research professor/principal research fellow in the Center of Plant Biotechnology and Conservation in Belgrade.
 During 25 years long academic carrier, he published over 570 peer reviewed papers.
 His Scholar H-index is 43.
 He founded Bryophyte Biology School in Belgrade and a collection of over 300 species of axenic in vitro bryophyte cultures from all over the world.
 He is an Editor in Chief of Comprehensive Plant Biology and member of editorial boards/section editor of additional 9 international journals and active reviewer in additional 94 international journals.

 More info: https://www.researchgate.net/profile/Marko-Sabovljevic